Bringing Proton Therapy to Kansas

 Proton therapy uses a pencil-thin beam of protons to deliver radiation directly to the tumor, killing cancer cells while sparing healthy tissue.
 With a low radiation dose, protons enter the body, stop at the tumor – matching its size and shape – and deposit the bulk of the cancer-fighting energy there.
 The radiation does not extend beyond the tumor.

 Proton therapy is beneficial for most localized solid tumors that have not spread to other areas of the body.
 This includes cancers of the brain and central nervous system, breast, esophagus, head and neck, liver, lung, lymphatic system, eyes, pancreas, prostate, bone and others.
 Proton therapy can also be used for many pediatric cancers.

 The lifesaving and transformative proton therapy will be provided through The University of Kansas Cancer Center, the region’s only National Cancer Institute-designated cancer center.

 A major investment in advanced care

-Construction on the proton therapy location began early in 2020.
-When completed, the multimillion-dollar facility will serve patients from throughout the region and beyond, with room to expand as demand grows.
+Construction on the proton therapy site began early in 2020.
+When completed, The University of Kansas Cancer Center’s multimillion-dollar Proton Therapy Center will provide lifesaving treatment for adults and children from throughout the region close to home.
 This endeavor is part of the health system’s ongoing vision that no one should need to leave Kansas City to get the best healthcare.

 Watch our proton therapy construction progress

 Stay up-to-date with our proton therapy center construction progress with a livestream from the main campus in Kansas City, Kansas.

 Willing to travel anywhere